 Whether you tend to find yourself wearing a harness or pedaling up steep hills, the Outdoor Research Interstellar will be there to shield you from the elements, keeping you dry and comfortable.
 Sporting its exclusive Acentshell technology and incorporating a 20D mechanical stretch ripstop face fabric, you will not be disappointed in this jacket's ability to shed water while on the move.
+The Interstellar also features Dynamic Reach underarm panels and a trim, flexible fit to allow for a better range of motion.
+This alone makes it a superior rain jacket for those who tend to find themselves in a harness more often than not.
 Lacking a couple of key features left this model just shy of receiving an award.

 Outdoor Research Interstellar - Women's Review

-Compare prices at 3 resellers Pros: Breathable, comfortable, great for climbing
+Compare prices at 3 resellers Pros: Protective hood, comfortable, great for dynamic movements, waterproof

 Manufacturer: Outdoor Research